 As the crisis wears on, the nation states that will survive best will be those who give their leaders the least power

 Vladimir Putin may be a geopolitical master, but he is building a Russia that is too dependent on him to survive.
 This bodes poorly for the country’s future.

 Egypt may need a pharaoh right now, but Abdel Fattah el-Sisi’s drive to make security the sole purpose of the state will absolutely invite another revolution and perhaps even civil war.

 Expectant American Democrats must not be too gleeful in the weakening of the Republican Party.
 Instead, they must hope for someone to save it or replace it.

 The Philippines should be most wary.
 It stands on the edge.
 Rodrigo Duterte is the Big Man without any of the wisdom, but that may not matter in this day and age, when leaders gain power simply by being interesting.
 Should Duterte weaken the Filipino military and opposition parties, his six-year term could suddenly extend itself into a fatal cracking of Filipino security.

 As the decade now enters its second half, citizens everywhere must resist the temptation to give power to their big leaders.
 They must attack and reform their own institutions, of course, but they mustn’t abolish them.
 Otherwise, they risk letting a mad king slip onto the throne.

-This article originally appeared at Geopolitics Made Super, November 2, 2016.
+This story originally appeared at Geopolitics Made Super, November 2, 2016.